 If a driver cannot safely turn, they should continue driving until they can make a safe turn.
-Sometimes, however, drivers decide that they have to make the turn now, even if it means that they have to act unsafely.
+Sometimes, however, drivers decide to make the turn immediately, even if it means they have to act unsafely.
 When drivers act in this manner, they can endanger others.

-In the best scenario, people will simply be irritated when you fail to use your turn signal.
-However, in many cases, your failure can lead to much more serious consequences.
+In the best scenario, people will be irritated when you fail to use your turn signal.
+However, your failure can lead to much more severe consequences in many cases.